 NOTE.
 Carefully read this manual and follow instructions.
 Your bicycle may come with additional instruction sheets that cover features unique to your bike.
 Please ensure that you read and become familiar with their contents.
-Always wear a CPSC approved helmet when riding your laws.
+Always wear a CPSC approved helmet when riding your bike.
+Familiarize yourself with local and state traffic and use laws.
 Keep all materials which come with the bike for future reference.